fahdSoliman/raysanDev_task/README.md

 **`POST http://localhost:8000/api/token/`**

-To optain *'refresh and access JWT tokens'* using username & password.
+To obtain *'refresh and access JWT tokens'* using username & password.
 - Authentication: Not Authenticated
-- Permissions:
+- Permissions: Public

 **`POST http://localhost:8000/api/token/refresh/`**

-To get new *'access token'*.
+To get a new *' access token'*.
 - Authentication: Authenticated
-- Permissions: Admin Or Owner.
+- Permissions: Public

 **`GET http://localhost:8000/api/users/`**

-To retrive list of users data.
+To retrieve the list of users' data.
 - Authentication: Authenticated
 - Permissions: Admin Only.

 **`GET http://localhost:8000/api/users/create/`**

-To create new user.
+To create a new user.
-- Authentication: Authenticated
+- Authentication: Not Authenticated
-- Permissions: Admin Only.
+- Permissions: Public.

 **`GET http://localhost:8000/api/users/<id:int>/`**

-To retrive specific user data by ID.
+To retrieve specific user data by ID.
 - Authentication: Authenticated
 - Permissions: Admin Or Owner.